BeanConcepts/how-computers-work/README.md

 - IT helps people solve meaningful problems by using technology.
 ##### What does an IT Support Specialist do?
 - it varies a ton, based on whether you're doing in personal or remote, support and at a small business or a large enterprise company.
+- Being an IT generalist also gave me the flexibility to learn and practice so many different skills and eventually determined where I want to focus my career.
+- Using failure as a feedback is an important skill both in IT and in life.